nextcloud/cookbook/docs/dev/contributing/index.md

 The first step, when you want to help with coding on the app, will be to setup your development environment.
 We prepared a [page on the setup](setup) to help you get started with the technical requirements.
 See also the page on [code coverage](code_coverage).
+Please also note that the [changelog process](../changelog) needs some addressing as well.

 ## Translating
 Feel free to have a look at the [transifex page on the cookbook app](https://app.transifex.com/nextcloud/nextcloud/cookbook/).